 Traders can also view the South Africa forex broker section including providers with ZAR accounts.
 This section also looks at the best forex platforms with demo accounts for South African traders and social trading accounts.

 Singapore Forex Brokers

 Singapore is the third-largest foreign exchange market regulated by MAS (Monetary Authority Of Singapore).
 Online forex brokers in Singapore offer a range of financial markets, account types and offer a plethora of minimum deposits depending on the type of trader they want to attract.
-You can view the best Singapore forex brokers that offer to trade global currency markets.
+You can view the best MAS regulated forex brokers that offer to trade global currency markets.

 There is also a Singapore fx broker section to explore trading in the region and other CFD types including Bitcoin and other cryptocurrencies.
 You can also see forex broker reviews on brokers such as FXCM and Interactive Brokers.

 Compare Forex Brokers was created by a team that has worked with the forex industry for several years.
 Our experienced individuals collected information based on different regulated ecn broker and their platforms such as MetaTrader websites.
 No scraping or automation is used to compare forex brokers to ensure the highest top forex broker comparisons are made.
 Feel free to let us know of your thoughts about the forex market or our comparison tables!